-- 1. Navigate to General > Tools. - 2.
+- 1. Navigate to General -> Tools. - 2.
 Select the command line tool to use in the Command dropdown.
-See Tools on page 90 for descriptions of each available tool. - 3.
+See Appendix A.12.3 Tools for descriptions of each available tool. - 3.
 Enter any command line arguments to use with the tool in the Arguments field. - 4.
 Click Execute.
 If the tool produces an output it will be shown under Results:

-Figure 11-6: Tool example: executing the ping command against a known website URL
+Figure 35 - Tool example: executing the ping command against a known website URL

-11.8 Running Custom Scripts
+11.8.
+Running Custom Scripts

-The General > Advanced Routing Rules tab allows administrators to run custom scripts on the oMG to perform advanced functionality and customization.
+The General->Advanced Routing Rules tab allows administrators to run custom scripts on the oMG to perform advanced functionality and customization.

-Figure 11-7: Advanced Routing Rules Screen
+Figure 36 - Advanced Routing Rules Screen

 This should only be attempted by individuals who are proficient with Linux shell scripting and when a result cannot be achieved using the standard configuration measures available from the LCI.
-Since incorrect use of this feature may disable the unit, it's recommended that such configuration be done in consultation with Sierra Wireless Technical Support.
+Since incorrect use of this feature may disable the unit, it's recommended that such configuration be done in consultation with Support.

-For information about each option see Advanced Routing Rules on page 90.
+For information about each option see Appendix A.12.4 - Advanced Routing Rules.